alderven/relayr/README.md

 In this case I would prefer having **functional** tests for every microservice and **integration** tests to test interaction between services.
 Also it is important to have **regression** tests with all functionality covered, but it is a lot work to do so it is a long term plans.
 Additionally it would be nice to have **monitoring** tests for getting healthcheck in production.

 General rule is that all tests should be well documented.
-That's why I love [Yandex Allure](https://docs.qameta.io/allure/): this tools allows to have self-documented way of writing tests.
+That's why I love [Yandex Allure](https://docs.qameta.io/allure/): this tool generated self-documented tests report.

 No flaky tests.
 No false negatives.
 My job as a QA is to keep tests actualized and relevant.